Academics

 • Wellness

-After the first foray into fitness, seventh-graders focus on the skills, rules, and teamwork involved in team sports.
-Specifically, students are immersed in the study of soccer.
-While they study West Africa in the classroom, they work on the skills of the sport and read about the sport’s impact on people’s lives.
-Students look further to South
+After the first foray into fitness, Grade 7 students focused on the skills, rules, and teamwork involved in team sports.
+More specifically, students were immersed in the study of soccer.
+While the students studied Africa in the classroom, in Wellness they worked on the sport-specific skills of soccer and read about the sport’s impact on people’s lives.
+Students examined further the country of South Africa, social justice, and the effect soccer had on political prisoners who were imprisoned with Nelson Mandela on Robben Island during the era of apartheid.

-Africa, social justice, and the effect soccer had on political prisoners who were imprisoned with Nelson Mandela on Robben Island.
-Students recreate the Makana Football Association, founded by inmates imprisoned on the island.
-They create their own soccer league, practice, play, and conduct a tournament under their own rules and laws.
+Students recreated the Makana Football Association, founded by inmates imprisoned on the island.
+They created their own soccer league, practices, games, and conducted a tournament under their own rules and laws that they developed.

-Additionally, at different points in the semester, students participate in several cooperative games and activities.
-These cooperative games teach students how to play with, rather than against, each other.
-The focus is shifted from the outcome of a game to the experience of playing it.
-The cooperative games are designed to build a student’s self-worth through cooperation, acceptance, inclusion, and fun.
+Additionally, at different points in the semester, students participated in several cooperative games and activities from around the world.
+These cooperative games and activities teach students how to play with, rather than against, each other.
+The focus is shifted from the outcome of a game or activity to the experience of playing it.

-During the second semester, Grade 7 students finished their study of rock climbing.
-In addition to contributing to students’ overall physical fitness, rock climbing provides opportunities for social-emotional skill building, including self-knowledge, self-confidence, and self-reliance.
-Ultimately, climbing activities provided a setting for real-life experiences including meeting challenges, traveling beyond one’s comfort zone, and developing character.
-After rock climbing, students’ focus returned to the skills, rules, and teamwork involved in team sports.
-Specifically, students were immersed in the study of cricket.
-As they studied India in the classroom, they worked on the skills of the sport, including bowling and batting.
-Additionally, students watched the cricket documentary “Beyond All Boundaries,” and read about the sport’s impact on India’s people.
-Finally, students revisited the fitness unit to compare their fitness scores in the Spring to those in the Fall.
-They were encouraged to reflect on the changes in their scores, and to plan for growth and maintenance in the future.
+After Top Rope Climbing, students’ focus returned to the skills, rules, and teamwork involved in team sports.
+Specifically, the students were immersed in the study of Cricket.
+While the students studied India in the classroom, they also worked on the skills of the sport, including bowling and batting.
+Additionally, students watched a documentary and read about the sport’s impact in India.
+Finally, the students revisited the Fitness unit to compare their fitness scores in the Spring to those of the Fall.
+They were encouraged to reflect on the changes in their scores and to plan for improvement and maintenance in the future.

 Grade 8